Constance Elizabeth D'Arcy: Personal life and death

-For many years, D'Arcy's two unmarried sisters kept house for her.
+For many years, two of D'Arcy's sisters kept house for her.
 She died of cerebrovascular disease at Sacred Heart Hospice for the Dying, Darlinghurst, on 25 April 1950.
 After the requiem Mass at St Mary's Cathedral, she was buried in Waverley Cemetery.
 To commemorate her service at the Royal Hospital for Women, a ward was named after her.

 D'Arcy was an avid collector of jewellery — on emergency calls, the first task of the sister on duty was to lock it away.

 D'Arcy Place in the Canberra suburb of Chifley is named in her honour.